Visiting Chicago with Children

 If your kids like trains, one of the most affordable attractions in Chicago is an “L” ride around the Loop on the brown line.

 Hop off the “L” at the “Library” stop and visit the Harold Washington Library and the children’s reading room on the 2nd floor.
 The library is free and also houses a fantastic contemporary art collection.

 For a bird’s eye view of the city, ride the elevator to the 103rd floor of Willis Tower (formerly Sears Tower) to visit the Skydeck.
 There aren’t a lot of clear days in January in Chicago, but, if you are fortunate, your kids will be able to see all the way across the lake to Michigan.

-The Chicago Cultural Center, which used to be the public library, is a fun building to explore with kids, especially the world's largest Tiffany glass dome and the fantastic mosaics.
-Across the street, take them ice skating at Millennium Park, and brave the winter cold to snap a picture of their reflection in Anish Kapoor's "Cloud Gate," better known as "The Bean."
+The Chicago Cultural Center, which used to be the public library, is a fun building to explore with kids, especially the world’s largest Tiffany glass dome and the fantastic mosaics.
+Across the street, take the kids ice skating at Millennium Park, and brave the winter cold to snap a picture of your reflection in Anish Kapoor’s “Cloud Gate,” better known as “The Bean.”